mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 admin
 ```

-The password was intentionally hidden and excluded from the repository.
+The password was excluded from screenshots and repository content.

+> Excluding the password from evidence protects against public disclosure, but it does not validate password strength, storage, rotation, or administrative access governance.

 ![Splunk Administrator Credentials Configured](screenshots/lab-29-09-splunk-admin-credentials-configured.png)

 ---

-### Step 10 - Completed the Installation
+### Step 10: Complete the Installation

 The installer copied the required files and completed the Splunk Enterprise installation.